Canon 5D Mark II vs Chinon CM4s

 I must have spent 100's of £'s in my teens only to throw most of my work in a big box marked "crap".
 However, I finally realised that it wasn’t just me…it WAS the kit a lot of the time.
 Plus the fact that I was born 30 years too early ; )

 If you are just getting into photography, I hope you find this article of some use.
 At the very least I hope it motivates you and makes you realise that we live in an exciting time for imaging and that taking great photos takes a lot of time, practice and determination.

 Simply buying an expensive camera will NOT make you a good photographer.
 Understanding light, techniques, timing, composition, your kit and how it works all go a long way to getting more "keepers".

-You can buy old film SLR’s dirt cheap on eBay these days so why not get one and give this a go yourself.
-Being accountable when taking into account the cost of each shot will slow you down and really make you think about each photo you take, I guarantee it and your photography can only improve.
+You can buy old film SLR's dirt cheap on eBay these days so why not get one and give this a go yourself.
+Being accountable when taking into account the cost of each shot will slow you down.
+It will really make you think about each photo you take, I guarantee it.
+Your photography can only improve.